bvalosek/billy/README.md

 ### `Container`

 The dependency injection container.
-There is no need to instantiate this directly as a reference to the application's container is exposed:
+There is no need to instantiate this directly as a reference to the application's container is exposed as a property on the `Application` instance:

 ```javascript
 const container = app.container;